Genealogy-valued Feller diffusion: Proofs of Theorems , , , : the extensions

 For the convergence of the whole dual expectation we have to make sure that all exponential integrals are finite.
 This however is clear since the potential is bounded in $t \leq T$, by $\binom{n}{k} bT$, so the scaling produces finite values.
 Furthermore we need that the asymptotic for $T \to \infty$ is in the spatial case similar to the calculation we did proving the scaling result in the KY-limit in the non-spatial model.
 This gives us then immediately the convergence of the pure genealogy part $\wh\mfU$ by using a test function $\varphi g$ and then put $g$ constant.
 For $\varphi$ constant and $g$ varying we get the convergence of the measure-valued object $\bar\mfU$ directly from the convergence of random walks to Brownian motion and the convergence of the Feynman-Kac term to the local time.

 \paragraph{Step 3} In the \emph{last} step of the convergence proof we have to show that the \emph{joint distribution} of measure-valued component $\bar \mfU$ and the $\wh \mfU$-component converges.
-We know that since $\bar \mfU$ and $\wh \mfU$ converge that indeed the joint distribution is \emph{tight}.
+We know that since $\bar \mfU$ and $\wh \mfU$ each in law in the scaling limit converge that indeed the scaled joint distribution is \emph{tight}.

 This means that we have convergence along suitable subsequences to an $\U^\R$-valued process, where the laws of projection on $\U_1$ respectively $\mcM(\R)$ are identified.

 Since we have the tightness of the projections of the process with values on $\U^V$ to $\U$ respectively $\mcM(V)$ already, we have tightness of the joint law and the remaining point is to identify the limit points of the \emph{joint law} and show their uniqueness.
 We study the joint law using as tool the \emph{marked trunk}; see \eqref{def:trunk}.
 We know that the laws are equal for the trunk already from the results on the $\U$-valued case and we have to lift this to the \emph{marked} trunk.
 In order to obtain the marked $h$-trunk we consider the marks at time $t$ in the disjunct open $2h$-balls of the state of the process $\wt \mfU_t^{z,\dagger}, \mfU_1^{\ast, DW(\R)}$ at time $t$ and note that all these path of one of these $2h$-balls have a common piece of path in times $[0,t-h]$, which will be the mark after being extended constant before time $0$ and after time $t-h$.